 - tax changes resulting in landlords focusing on “less risky” tenants.

-There is no definitive information on the extent to which landlords are refusing to let to HB/LHA claimants.
-Reported landlord survey evidence suggests that there has been an increase in the proportion of private landlords who are unwilling to let to HB claimants.
+There is no definitive information on the extent to which landlords have refused to let to benefit claimants.
+Reported survey evidence has suggested an increase in the practice in recent years.

-The issue is attracting an increased level of attention.
-On 21 February the Work and Pensions Select Committee launched an inquiry into No DSS: discrimination against benefit claimants in the housing sector and on 1 March 2019 the Minister, Heather Wheeler, said the Government was calling for “the end of housing advertisements which specify ‘No DSS’ tenants.”
+The issue had attracted an increased level of attention in recent years.
+On 21 February 2019 the Work and Pensions Select Committee launched an inquiry into No DSS: discrimination against benefit claimants in the housing sector – the inquiry had not concluded before the dissolution of Parliament for the 2019 General Election.
+On 1 March 2019 the then Minister, Heather Wheeler, said the Government was calling for “the end of housing advertisements which specify ‘No DSS’ tenants.”